 The project is funded by the Chalmers AI Research centre and by the Swedish Research Council (Vetenskapsrådet).

-Below is a link to the official University page of the supervisor Umberto Picchini.
+Below is a link to the official University page of the PI Umberto Picchini.
 However a more informative page is his personal one.